 Slavica came to the United States in 1977 under refugee status and enrolled at the Emily Griffith Technical College, Denver, working at night as a janitor to pay tuition.
 Currently, Slavica is Dean of the Language Center at Emily Griffith Technical College.

-Slavica Park serves on the boards of the Colorado Refugee Network Council and the Colorado Literacy Coalition.
+Slavica serves on the boards of the Colorado Refugee Network Council and the Colorado Literacy Coalition.
 She also took part in the US Department of State’s World Learning exchange program which looked at marginalized populations and immigrant integration.

-Slavica Park has persevered through adversity.
+Slavica has persevered through adversity.
 She has worked to advance women and men who are marginalized.
 She is a remarkable woman.

 Lydia Wong Ling

-Mrs. Ling started her volunteer work at the women’s league against Cancer in 1971 in Porto Alegre, Rio Grande do Sul, Brazil.
-In 1995 her family founded the Ling Foundation which has given 110 scholarships to Brazilians to take post-graduation courses in Brazil and abroad.
+Mrs. Lydia Wong Ling started her volunteer work at the women’s league against Cancer in 1971 in Porto Alegre, Rio Grande do Sul, Brazil.
+In 1995 her family founded the Ling Foundation which has given 110 scholarships to Brazilians to take post-graduate courses in Brazil and abroad.
 She is chairwoman of the Women’s League against Cancer helping women and children wtih prevention and treatment of Cancer through personal volunteerism and donation of funds.
 We are in awe of Mrs. Ling and are very thankful to her for contributing in the fight against Cancer.